ethereum/EIPs/EIPS/eof-contract-size.md

 |                     |           |            |            |              |
 | **Total Cost**      | 5,484,437 | 14,364,565 | 30,000,181 |   15,462,210 |

-Note that the Max 30m Gas contract size of 135 KiB is outside the limits of what is proposed in this EIP and is included to show what it would take to exceed current gas limits.
+Note that the Max 30M gas contract size of 135 KiB is outside the limits of what is proposed in this EIP and is included to show what it would take to exceed current gas limits.

 <!-- https://docs.google.com/spreadsheets/d/1C2dd5sVnZNKXOpRknHhxt6MnTTN50c3b9d6ZU2rvqDQ/edit?usp=sharing -->